brandeis-nlp/json2json/README.md

 	Input Json Unit + Command/Procedue --> Output Json Unit.

 ## How to Read Input Json Unit?
-We use JsonPath to read Input Json Unit from the source.
+We use JsonPath to read Input Json Unit from the source. <a name="json-path-reference"></a>
 > #### Json Path Reference
 > To read json unit from the Source Json, we design the following reference.
 >
 ```
 " &JSONPATH " , e.g. "&$.json"
 ```
-To understand how JsonPath works, you could read online [JsonPath Design](http://goessner.net/articles/JsonPath/index.html#e2), and you can [test/evaluate](http://jsonpath.curiousconcept.com/) online.
+To understand how JsonPath works, you could read online [JsonPath Design](http://goessner.net/articles/JsonPath/index.html#e2), and you can [test / evaluate](http://jsonpath.curiousconcept.com/) online.

 * Note: DO NOT forget the *reference* ( **&** ) mark.